The Video Game Reviews Community (HonestGamers)

 eXTReMe Tracker

-None of the material contained within this site--from reviews, guides, cheats and editorials to message board posts--may be reproduced in any conceivable fashion without permission from the author(s) of said material.
+None of the material contained within this site may be reproduced in any conceivable fashion without permission from the author(s) of said material.
 This site is not sponsored or endorsed by Nintendo, Sega, Sony, Microsoft, or any other such party.
 Pac-Man World 20th Anniversary is a registered trademark of its copyright holder.
 This site makes no claim to Pac-Man World 20th Anniversary, its characters, screenshots, artwork, music, or any intellectual property contained within.
 Opinions expressed on this site do not necessarily represent the opinion of site staff or sponsors.
+Staff and freelance reviews are typically written based on time spent with a retail review copy or review key for the game that is provided by its publisher.